preciofishbone/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 The following settings are available here (see image above):

 + **Type**: You may be able to select a type if more than one is available.
 + **Title**: Add a title for the template.
-You can add titles in a number of the languages available in the tenant.
+You can add titles in the languages available in the tenant.
 Default language is mandatory.
-(Click the flag to change language).
 + **Description**: Add a description if needed.
-You can add a description in a number of the languages available in the tenant.(Click the flag to change language).
+You can add a description in the languages available in the tenant.
 + **Icon type**: An icon is always shown for a template.
 If you would like another icon for this template, select the set of icons here: Font Awesome, Microsoft, Flags or Custom.
 When selecting "Custom" you can choose any image as the icon.
 + **Template visible to**: Here you choose who can see and use the template.
 If you select "Specific users", an "Add targeting filter" option is shown.
 You use it the same way os the similar options in Omnia, see: :doc:`Use targetin </general-assets/targeting-in-omnia/index>`
 + **Icon**: When you have select icon type, use this list to select the icon.
 If you select "Custom", a URL field is shown, where you enter the URL for the image.